-This in vitro amplification technique can amplify a single copy of nucleic acid target by using two synthetic oligonucleotide “primers” that bind to the target genomic sequence, which are extended by a Taq polymerase (a thermostable DNA polymerase) .
-An automated process of repeated cycles (usually 25 to 40) of denaturation of the template DNA (at 94°C), annealing of primers to their complementary sequences (50°C), and primer extension (70°C) is employed for the amplification of target sequence.
+This in vitro amplification technique can amplify a single copy of nucleic acid target by using two synthetic oligonucleotides “primers” that bind to the target genomic sequence, which are extended by a Taq polymerase (a thermostable DNA polymerase).
+An automated process of repeated cycles (usually 25 to 40) of denaturation of the template DNA (at 94°C), annealing of primers to their complementary sequences (50°C), and primer extension (70°C) are employed for the amplification of target sequence.

 PCR was originally developed in 1983 by the American biochemist and Nobel Laureate Kary Mullis.

 Primer: A short segment of nucleotides, which is complementary to a section of the DNA or RNA, which is to be amplified in the PCR.
 Two short DNA sequences designed to bind to the start (forward primer) and end (reverse primer) of the target sequence is used in PCR.